cgewecke/geth-revert-reason-repro/README.md

 **Requires docker.**

-The npm commands below launche a geth `--dev` instance pulled from docker hub at the relevant tag and runs the script in `.index.js`.
+The npm commands below launche a geth `--dev` instance pulled from docker hub at the relevant tag and run `.index.js`.

 (Client is automatically shut down at the end of command.)

 ### 1.9.13